 Consider the final size based on a comprehensive set of factors.

 Determining the size of see through LED displays for enhancing a storefront’s performance is a comprehensive process.
 It begins with precise site measurements to clearly define the viewing distance and intended content.
 These inputs are then translated into pixel pitch and module size selections that strike a balance between readability and transparency.
-Finally, the team develops a realistic installation and procurement plan, taking into account factors such as installation, power consumption, service, and cost.
-Because module size determines joints, handling weight, and structural requirements, JRVISUAL can customize StarLink Film panels to your glass geometry and provide photometric models to help you understand the effects of different sizes in your specific environment.
+Finally, a practical installation and procurement plan is developed, considering installation, power consumption, maintenance, and cost.
+Since module size affects joints, weight, and structural needs, JRVISUAL can customize StarLink Film panels to fit your glass geometry and provide photometric models to evaluate different size options in your actual environment.

 Common Questions When Choosing a see through LED display Size

 Q1.
-How do I choose the pixel pitch for a transparent storefront LED display?
+How do I choose pixel pitch for a See through LED display?

 Q4.
-Can I mix modules of different sizes or pixel pitches in the same installation?
+Can different modules or pixel pitches be mixed?